 What is Help to Build?

-The Help to Build scheme is a £150 million fund from the government allowing for low-deposit mortgages through equity loans on self and custom build homes — similar to the Help to Buy scheme.
+The Help to Build scheme will utilise a £150 million fund from the government that allows for low-deposit mortgages through equity loans on self and custom build homes — similar to the Help to Buy scheme.

 Help to Buy is unsuitable for self builders because it requires the equity loan to be paid on legal completion to the developer.
 This approach means that the scheme cannot be readily used for custom and self build which typically have multiple payments to different parties.